The role of sleep in digestion

 Stress, sleep and digestion

 A common casualty of stress and anxiety is poor sleep.
 Likewise, these mental health conditions can also affect the physical health and function of the digestive system.
-This can affect gut motility and cause indigestion, ulcers, and irritable bowel syndrome.
-One reason that stress affects digestion is due to the action of the so-called stress hormone, cortisol.
+This can affect gut motility, causing indigestion, ulcers, and irritable bowel syndrome.
+One reason stress affects digestion is due to the action of the hormone cortisol, often referred to as the “stress hormone.”

 Cortisol

-Getting plenty of sleep is vital for a healthy digestive system with sleep and digestion being intrinsically linked.
+Getting plenty of sleep is vital for a healthy digestive system, as sleep and digestion are intrinsically linked.
 Therefore, prioritising good sleep hygiene is well worth doing.
-This involves minimising exposure to blue light from electronic gadgets, going to bed and getting up at the same time, sleeping in a cool, dark room, not eating within two hours of bedtime, and getting out in natural daylight during the day, especially first thing in the morning.
+This involves minimising exposure to blue light from electronic gadgets.
+Go to bed and get up at the same time each day.
+Sleep in a cool, dark room for better rest.
+Avoid eating within two hours of bedtime to help maintain optimal sleep quality.
+Get outside in natural daylight during the day.
+Morning light exposure is invaluable for setting your body clock.